ANL-CEEESA/UnitCommitment.jl/docs/instances.md

 * **Contingencies** were set to include all N-1 transmission line contingencies that do not generate islands or isolated buses.
 More specifically, there is one contingency for each transmission line, as long as that transmission line is not a bridge in the network graph.

-For each MATPOWER test case, UC.jl provides 365 variations, corresponding to each day of the year (from `2017-01-01` to `2017-12-31`).
+For each MATPOWER test case, UC.jl provides two variations (`2017-02-01` and `2017-08-01`) corresponding respectively to a winter and to a summer test case.

 ### MATPOWER/UW-PSTCA